Shubham-18-10-1998/Obsidian/RESOURCES/Java/Lecture 6.md

 # Association
 A lose relationship between objects that are independent and can exist without each other. has a **uses-a** relationship. eg. Teacher-Student, linked to each other, but can exist without each other.
-What they mean is relationship like heart and human body where heart exists because of body.
+What they mean by exist is relationship like heart and human body where heart exists because of body and cant exist without it.
 - Here there is no ownership.
+- A **works with/ uses ** B
+- one-one, one-many, many-many

 # Aggregation
-A specialised form of association representing whole part relationship where part can exist independently of whole.
+A specialised form of association representing whole-part relationship where part can exist independently of whole.
 - Has a weak ownership
-- HAS a relation.
+- **HAS a** relation.
 - Eg.
 	- Department and employee.
 Department **has a** employee.
 		- Both can exist individually.
 	- Library **has a** book
+	- Team has players.

 # Composition
 A strong (whole-part) relationship where part **cannot** exist independently.
 If whole gets destroyed, then child also gets destroyed.
 They have **owned** and **lifetime-bound** to parent object.